Ji Sang: Life

 Ji Sang resumed his fight with Jin in early 307, when he attacked the city of Ye.
 Ji Sang first defeated the general Feng Song (馮嵩) before continuing to advance to the city.
 The Prince of Xincai and commander of Ye, Sima Teng, fled the city, but was killed by Ji Sang's general, Li Feng (李豐) in June or July.
 After entering the city, Ji Sang dug up the coffin of Sima Ying and placed it in a cart.
 It is said that after acquiring the coffin, Ji Sang would talk to it as if he was consulting Sima Ying for advice.
 Ji Sang sacked the city and left it to burn for ten days before leaving.

 Ji Sang marched south of the Yellow River and began threatening Yanzhou.
-Sima Yue, now regent to Emperor Hui of Jin, worried greatly and sent his generals, Gou Xi and Wang Zan (王讚) to subdue Ji Sang.
+Sima Yue, now regent to Emperor Huai of Jin, worried greatly and sent his generals, Gou Xi and Wang Zan (王讚) to subdue Ji Sang.
 Ji Sang and Shi Le were locked in a stalemate with Gou Xi for months at Pingyuan and Yangping (陽平; in present-day Shen County, Shandong).
 On 14 September, Gou Xi routed Ji Sang at Dongwuyang (東武陽; in present-day Shen County, Shandong), forcing him to retreat to Qingyuan (清淵; in present-day Linxi County, Hebei).
 Gou Xi pursued him and defeated him again, killing many of his followers.
 Ji Sang and Shi Le took the decision to flee to Liu Yuan's state of Han-Zhao, but along the way, they were intercepted and beaten by Ding Shao (丁邵).

 After their defeat to Ding Shao, Ji Sang and Shi Le were separated from each other.
 Ji Sang fled to his pasture while Shi Le fled to Leping (樂平; in present-day Jinzhong, Shanxi) to join Liu Yuan.
 Although Shi Le managed to reach Liu Yuan, Ji Sang was not so lucky.
 A group loyal to Sima Teng called the Qihuo were angry about Ji Sang's killing of their late master.
 They raised their troops and killed Ji Sang at Leling (樂陵; present-day Yangxin County, Shandong) on 11 January 308, finally ending the conflict between Sima Yue and Sima Ying's retainers.